 - 2 teaspoons any vinegar.
 (I like balsamic or red wine, but even apple cider or plain old white vinegar is fine.)

 Saute onion in oil until softened.
 When nearly soft, add in dates, if using.
 Add greens and stir with a tong until they’re beginning to wilt.
-Add in the rest of ingredients, cover and steam until tender, but still bright in color, about 10 to 15 minutes.
+Add in the rest of ingredients, cover and steam until tender, but still bright in color, about 8 to 10 minutes.

 Serve with additional vinegar for drizzling over the top.

-You can make greens in a large pot and freeze in ziploc bags for a quick side later.
+- You can make greens in a large pot and freeze in Ziploc bags for a quick side later.
 I save the stalks and use in my morning green smoothies.
 Some greens have tender stalks that can be easily chopped finely and steamed.

 - Greens: Buy whatever is on sale, although if you’re new to eating greens, you can’t go wrong with turnip greens.
 From the name, you might expect them to be stronger and more tangy than other greens, but they’re milder than most of the greens.
 A bunch runs between 89 to 99 cents here in Minnesota and up to $1.49 – other regions may well have lower prices.
 Because they are so good for you and cook down so much, I always use two bunches.
-We eat a good sized portion.
+We eat a good-sized portion.
 Cost: $2.00

 - If you fold the greens so the stalk protrudes, you can very easily remove most of it.
 I don’t worry about the thinner bits of stalk higher on the leaf – I like the texture.